 Not that Sinclair Lewis was fond of the city, either.
-His works often boil down to "Yes, the city can be cold, cruel, and impersonal, but rural America can be just as cold and cruel, but it's always personal.
+His works often boil down to "Yes, the city can be cold, cruel, and impersonal, but rural America can be just as cold and cruel, and it's always personal.
 Which is worse?"

 Friedrich Nietzsche's writings were enthusiastically endorsed by Hitler's regime, particularly his concept of the Overman (übermensch), as a philosophical buttress for Nazism's ideals of "Aryan" supremacy and anti-Semitism.
 Nietzsche's Overman concept was an ideal for the individual to strive towards and had nothing to do with the pseudo-scientific "Aryan race" doctrines of his time.
 Furthermore, although Nietzsche wasn't pro-Jewish, he hated German anti-Semitic groups with a passion.
 The Misaimed Fandom was caused by Nietzsche's sister, who was an active anti-Semite, editing her brother's works to conform to her own views after he was too demented to know about it.
 It also didn't help that the best student of Nietzsche's philosophy, Martin Heidegger, actually was a card-carrying member of the NSDAP, and not just for the benefits; he never repented for having joined the party, although he did comment that he had joined under the mistaken assumption that Hitler would help in the program of "awakening" the German people to a better future (Hitler didn't) and that the Nazis stood for anything other than hating "non-Aryans" (Heidegger didn't, and actually had quite the case of Matzo Fever).
 Sadly, during and for some time after World War II, Nietzsche had an undeservedly bad reputation in much of the world as a proto-Nazi — hence the existence of the Nietzsche Wannabe trope.